yorkbill/get-support/quick-case-response.md

 {: caption="Table 1.
 Severity definition and initial response time" caption-side="top"}

 If your support inquiry requires a more immediate response, consider upgrading to the premium or advanced support plan so that you can open severity 1-4 support cases.
 To upgrade your support plan, contact your [IBM sales representative](https://www.ibm.com/contact/us/en/?lnk=flg-cont-usen){: external}.

-The updated SLO for premium support initial response time objectives effective 1 October 2018.
-The updates are applicable to support cases that are created on or after 1 October 2018.
-The premium support initial response time objectives before 1 October 2018 are within 1 hour for severity 1 and within 90 minutes for severity 2.
-Initial response SLOs don't apply to any sales-related inquiries or cases.
-{: note}